camilogarciabotero/GeneFinder.jl/docs/src/simplefinder.md

 sequence, so this way the can be `collect`ed in the REPL as an standard output or `write`en into a file more conviniently using the `FASTX` IO
 system:

+## Generting the cds and proteins associated with ORFs

 ``` julia
 cds = cdsgenerator(seq)